-Data File Information

-Sample Weight

-Strategies for Estimation

-Merging/Linking MEPS Data Files
+Data File Information Sample Weight Strategies for Estimation Merging/Linking MEPS Data Files References Variable-Source Crosswalk

-References

-Variable-Source Crosswalk

-For more information on MEPS HC survey design see T. Ezzati-Rice, et al. (1998-2007) and S. Cohen, 1996.
-For information on the MEPS MPC design, see S. Cohen, 1998.
-A copy of the survey instruments used to collect the information on this file is available on the MEPS Web site at the following address: meps.ahrq.gov.
+For more information on MEPS HC survey design see T. Ezzati-Rice, et al. (1998-2007) and S. Cohen (1996).
+For information on the MEPS MPC design, see S. Cohen (1998).
+A copy of the survey instruments used to collect the information on this file are available on the MEPS website.